-While I’m bombarded with emails like this one, selling an expensive event to teach me how to have more personal time, my partner and I eliminated all the work and have only personal time!
+I’m bombarded with emails like this one below selling an expensive event to teach me how to have more personal time while running a law practice.
+But my partner and I did better than that.
+We easily eliminated all the work on personal injury cases, and we now have only personal time!

 Time is the one resource we can’t buy more of.
 That’s why Lawyer.com is dedicated to giving you back your time.
 We’ll show you how to streamline your operations and teach you effective time management strategies.
 Say goodbye to long nights at the office, and hello to more personal time!
 And, don’t forget, we offer a 100% money back guarantee if you don’t believe you’ve received a tenfold return on your fee.